leobudima/elogii-blog/content/how-to-choose-vehicle-route-optimization-software.md

 All route optimization software relies on complex algorithms.
 These routing algorithms allow the tool to calculate multiple potential routes based on various parameters, and find the best path for your vehicle in a matter of seconds.

 Nowadays, most solutions are SaaS vehicle route optimization software.
-And since they take a cloud-first approach to delivery logistics, all first and third-party information is generated live, like maps, roads, and streets.
+And since they [**adopt a cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/ "adopting a cloud-first approach to delivery logistics"), all first and third-party information is generated live, like maps, roads, and streets.

-And thanks to geocoding, the software has minute-by-minute updates for all of the data, including the position of vehicles on the map (if it’s integrated with an on-board system).
+And thanks to [**geocoding**](https://en.wikipedia.org/wiki/Geocoding#:\~:text=Geocoding%20is%20the%20process%20of,location%20on%20the%20Earth's%20surface.), the software has minute-by-minute updates for all of the data, including the position of vehicles on the map (if it’s integrated with an on-board system).

 Now that you know what it is and how it works, let’s take a look at why it matters.